jdcryer/Web-Print-Service/readme.md

 ```
 The program will wait until these two objects have values to start.
 Once you save your credentials to that file the server will start its main processes.

-Your login information is only loaded once, so if you need to change it restart the application
+Your login information is only loaded once, so if you need to change it restart service using the Stop Servicec and Start Service files.

 # Interface
 As stated earlier go to [localhost:3000](localhost:3000) to see the current configuration of printers.
 There is yet to be an interactive UI.

 # Configuration
-To configure printers there is a file in /i-level-print-service/ folder called printer-configuration.json which is auto generated the first time.
+To configure printers there is a file in /i-level-print-service/ folder called printer-configuration.json which is auto generated the first time the service runs.
 The current information stored about printers are:

 ```json
 {